bird-house/finch/docs/source/dev_guide.rst

 Preparing Finch releases
 ------------------------

-In order to prepare a new release version of Finch, perform the following steps in a new branch:
+In order to prepare a new release version of finch, perform the following steps in a new branch:

 #.
 Update ``CHANGES.rst`` with the release notes for the next version.
 #.
-Push changes to GitHub.
+Run `$ bump-my-version bump { patch | minor | major }` to update the version numbers.
 #.
-Open a Pull Request with an appropriate title and description. (e.g. "Prepare release v1.2.3")
+Run `$ bump-my-version bump release` to create a new release commit.
 #.
-After merging changes to the main branch, click on the Actions tab and select the "Bump Version and Tag for Release" workflow.
+Push your changes to GitHub.
 #.
-Adjust the information as needed ("Bump version": "patch" or "minor" or "major"; "Tag": "true" or "false") the "Run Workflow" button on the main branch.
+Open a Pull Request with an appropriate title and description (e.g. "Prepare release v1.2.3").
 #.
+Wait for the CI workflows to complete.
+#.
+Merge the Pull Request into the ``main`` branch.
-After the workflow has completed, the new version will be tagged and pushed to GitHub.
+#.
+Tag the commit with the new version number:
+    - Run `$ git tag -a v1.2.3 -m "Release v1.2.3"`.
+    - Push the tag to GitHub with `$ git push origin v1.2.3`.
 #.
 Create a new release on GitHub using the newly tagged commit with the same version number as the tag:
     - The release title should be the same as the tag name.
     - The release description should be the same as the release notes in ``CHANGES.rst``.